 - A pending or approved application for temporary protected status in the United States;

 - A pending application for adjustment of status to legal permanent resident status or conditional resident status.

 The Board has the right to deny a license to an individual with a history of criminal background, disciplinary action on another health-related license or certification, or judicial declaration of mental incompetence [59 O.S. §567.8].
 These cases are considered on an individual basis at the time application for licensure is made, with the exception of felony convictions.
 An individual with a felony conviction cannot apply for licensure for at least five years after completion of all sentencing terms, including probation and suspended sentences, unless a presidential or gubernatorial pardon is received [59 O.S. §567.5 & 567.6].
 For more information on eligibility for licensure for individuals with a history or criminal conviction, visit the OBN website http://nursing.ok.gov/initialdeterm.pdf.

 Students wishing licensure in another state will need to contact that state board of nursing (the Departmental Secretary will have their addresses).

-For further clarification about the OSUIT Registered Nursing program’s accreditation status, comments, or concerns, call the National League For Nursing at 800-669-1656, or the Oklahoma Board of Nursing 405-962-1800.
+For further clarification about the OSUIT Registered Nursing program’s accreditation status, comments, or concerns, call the Accreditation Commission for Education in Nursing at 404-975-5000, or the Oklahoma Board of Nursing 405-962-1800.